 Shout a round via boozy delivery

 This one is basically just buying that cute someone a drink at the bar, but dialled up a notch.
-You can get drinks delivered to your date’s home via services like the Cocktail Porter, which delivers DIY cocktail kits and bottled cocktails to your door.
-Better yet, support local bottleshops that do online delivery.
+You can get drinks delivered to your date’s home via services like Home Grown, which delivers pre-mixed spritzes and highballs straight to your door.
+All you need is a glass and a garnish and you're good to go.
+Better yet, support local bars and bottle shops that do online delivery.

 Netflix and chill - no, really

-Netflix Party should help with this one.
+Teleparty (formerly Netflix Party) should help with this one.
 Sync up your screens and chat through your favourite scenes of an old classic, or try out a new release to get you on the edge of your seat.
-There’s something a little naughty about food, so we’ve put together a list of the best food films you should be streaming right now.
-Ready to hark back to a time when ‘pandemic’ was just a word from that Gwyneth Paltrow movie?
-Try these escapist flicks to get your mind off things.
+Better yet, support Melbourne's Lido, Classic and Cameo cinemas and use their online streaming service.